 as Miroux(literally “half red-headed”), in

-memory of the color of my hair when I was still wearing cropped pants.
+memory of my hair color when I was still wearing cropped pants.

 I was born in Aachen (Germany) and currently

-live in a small village located almost halfway between Paris and Brussels.
+live in a small village almost halfway between Paris and Brussels.
 French is my native language.

-Magritte, M. Caram, C. Welz-Stein, R. Olbinski carry off the laurels.
-Some of them are accomplished
+R. Magritte, M. Caram, C. Welz-Stein, R. Olbinski carry off the laurels.
+Some of them are

-I feel strong affinities with digital art, but honestly, it doesn't mean my work gravitates exclusively around that creative medium.
+I feel strong affinities with digital art, but honestly, it does not mean my work gravitates exclusively around that creative medium.
 In all truth, I

 expression, I try not to retreat myself into a

-bubble, or let's say, a too rigorous artistic philosophy although my natural propensity to mix true to live imagery with digitally enhanced elements in a surreal environment could be my "modus
+bubble, or let us say, an artistic philosophy too rigorous although my natural propensity to mix true to live imagery with digitally enhanced elements in a surreal environment could be my

 If I do not have a degree in fine arts, at least I have a degree in marine technology.
-A career as marine officer inescapably took me away from photography for many
+A career as a marine officer inescapably took me away from photography for

 Early 2012, back on shore

-after decennies of "aquatic wanderings" and back to my first loves.
-I mean photography of course.My interest in photography began a
+after decades of “aquatic wanderings” and back to my first loves.
+I mean photography of course.My interest in photography began a long

-long time ago when my parents gave me a camera commonly called "box".
-Roughly speaking, it had really a black cubic shape.
+time ago when my parents gave me a camera commonly called “box.”
+Roughly speaking, it really had a black cubic shape.
 It was also a basic device.

-I definitively favor photography not only because it is my preferred medium but I think it is the most democratized and versatile process in the field of visual
+I definitely favor photography not only because it is my preferred medium but I think it is the most democratized and versatile process in the field of visual